stu-mcg/COSC416GameJam/README.md

-# 🌑 Pacman - COSC416 Game Jam Project
+# 🌑 Pacman in the Dark? - COSC416 Game Jam Project

 Welcome to our Game Jam entry — a retro **Pac-Man clone** with a twist of darkness, tension, and style.
 Built with **Unity 6** and designed to run directly in your browser via **WebGL**, this version recreates the classic arcade formula with a modern gameplay mechanic.